The Criminal Stupidity of Intelligent People

 I expect that most people would, and rightfully so, find Jeff's ideas as well as his acquaintance's ideas to be ridiculous and absurd on their face; they would judge any attempt to use force to implement them as criminal, and they would consider their fantasied implemention to be the worst of possible mass murders.
 Of course, I also expect that most people would be incapable of arguing their case rationally against Jeff, who is much more intelligent, educated and knowledgeable in these issues than they are.
 And yet, though most of them would have to admit their lack of understanding and their absence of a rational response to his arguments, they'd be completely right in rejecting his conclusion and in refusing to hear his arguments, for he is indeed the sorely mistaken one, despite his vast intellectual advantages.

 I wilfully defer any detailed rational refutation of Jeff's idea to some future article (can you without reading mine write a valuable one?).
 In this post, I rather want to address the meta-point of how to address the seemingly crazy ideas of our intellectual superiors.
 First, I will invoke the "conservative" principle (as I'll call it), well defended by Hayek (who is not a conservative): we must often reject the well-argued ideas of intelligent people, sometimes more intelligent than we are, sometimes without giving them a detailed hearing, and instead stand by our intuitions, traditions and secular rules, that are the stable fruit of millenia of evolution.
 We should not lightly reject those rules, certainly not without a clear testable understanding of why they were valid where they are known to have worked, and why they would cease to be in another context (see Chersterton's Fence).
 Second, we should not hesitate to use proxy in an eristic argument: if we are to bow to the superior intellect of our better, it should not be without having pitted said presumed intellects against each other in a fair debate to find out if indeed there is a better whose superior arguments can convince the others or reveal their error.
 Last but not least, beyond mere conservatism or debate, mine is the Libertarian point: there is Universal Law, that everyone must respect, whereby peace between humans is possible inasmuch and only inasmuch as they don't initiate violence against other persons and their property.
 And as I have argued in another previous essay (hardscrapple), this generalizes to maintaining peace between sentient beings of all levels of intelligence, including any future AI that Jeff may be prone to consider.
-Whatever the one's prevailing or dissenting opinions, the initiation of force is never to be allowed unpunished as a means to further any ends.
-Rather than doubt his intuition, Jeff should have been tipped that his theory was wrong and taken out of context by the very fact that it advocates or condones massive violation of this Universal Law.
+Whatever one's prevailing or dissenting opinions, the initiation of force is never to be allowed to go unpunished as a means to further any ends.
+Rather than doubt his intuition, Jeff should have been tipped that his theory was wrong or at least taken out of context by the very fact that it advocates or condones massive violation of this Universal Law.
 Criminal urges, mass-criminal at that, are a strong stench that should alert anyone that some ideas have gone astray, even when it might not be immediately obvious where exactly they started parting from the path of sanity.

 Now, you might ask, it is good and well to poke fun at the crazy ideas that some otherwise intelligent people may hold; it may even allow one to wallow in a somewhat justified sense of intellectual superiority over people who otherwise are actually and objectively so one's intellectual superiors.
 But is there a deeper point?
 Is it relevant what crazy ideas intellectuals hold, whether inoffensive or criminal?
 Sadly, it is.
 As John McCarthy put it, "Soccer riots kill at most tens.
 Intellectuals' ideological riots sometimes kill millions."
-Jeff's particular crazy idea may be mostly harmless: the criminal raptures of the overintelligent nerd, that are so elaborate as to be unfathomable to 99.9% of the population, are unlikely to ever spread to enough of the power elite to be implemented.
-That is, unless by some exceptional circumstance there is a short and brutal transition to power by some overfriendly AI programmed to follow such an idea.
+Jeff's particular crazy idea may be mostly harmless: the criminal raptures of the over-intelligent nerd, that are so elaborate as to be unfathomable to 99.9% of the population, are unlikely to ever spread to enough of the power elite to be implemented.
+That is, unless by some exceptional circumstance there is a short and brutal transition to power by some over-friendly AI programmed to follow such an idea.
 On the other hand, the criminal raptures of a majority of the more mediocre intellectual elite, when they further possess simple variants that can intoxicate the ignorant and stupid masses, are not just theoretically able to lead to mass murder, but have historically been the source of all large-scale mass murders so far; and these mass murders can be counted in hundreds of millions, over the XXth century only, just for Socialism.
 Nationalism, Islamism and Social-democracy (the attenuated strand of socialism that now reigns in Western "Democracies") count their victims in millions only.
 And every time, the most well-meaning of intellectuals build and spread the ideologies of these mass-murders.
 A little initial conceptual mistake, properly amplified, can do that.
+(As says Aristotle, "the least deviation from truth will be multiplied later".)

 And so I am reminded of the meetings of some communist cells that I attended out of curiosity when I was in high-school.
 Indeed, trotskyites are very openly recruiting in "good" French high-schools.
-It was amazing the kind of non-sensical crap that these obviously above-average adolescent could repeat.
+It was amazing the kind of nonsensical crap that these obviously above-average adolescents could repeat.
 "The morale of the workers is low."
 Whoa.
 Or "The petite-bourgeoisie" is plotting this or that.
-Apparently, grossly cut social classes spanning millions of individuals act as one man, either afflicted with depression or making machiavelian plans.
+Apparently, grossly cut social classes spanning millions of individuals act as one man, either afflicted with depression or making machiavellian plans.
 Not that any of them knew much of either salaried workers or entrepreneurs but through one-sided socialist literature.
 If you think that the nonsense of the intellectual elite is inoffensive, consider what happens when some of them actually act on those nonsensical beliefs: you get terrorists who kill tens of people; when they lead ignorant masses, they end up killing millions of people in extermination camps or plain massacres.
 And when they take control of entire universities, and train generations of scholars, who teach generations of bureaucrats, politicians, journalists, then you suddenly find that all politicians agree on slowly implementing the same totalitarian agenda, one way or another.

 If you think that control of universities by left-wing ideologists is just a French thing, consider how for instance, America just elected a president whose mentor and ghostwriter was the chief of a terrorist group made of Ivy League educated intellectuals whose overriding concern about the country they claimed to rule was how to slaughter ten percent of its population in concentration camps.
 And then consider that the policies of this president's "right wing" opponent are indistinguishable from the policies of said president.
 The violent revolution has given way to the slow replacement of the elite, towards the same totalitarian ideals, coming to you slowly but relentlessly rather than through a single mass criminal event.
 Welcome to a world where the crazy ideas of intelligent people are imposed by force, cunning and superior organization upon a mass of less intelligent yet less crazy people.